 Idem.

-For more information on this behaviour, see the Agency's Guidance Note 1/2019 of 22 March 2019 on the application of Artide 5 of REMIT on the prohibition of market manipulation to layering and spoofing.
-104 Idem.
+&lt;sup>136 For more information on this behaviour, see the Agency's Guidance Note 1/2019 of 22 March 2019 on the application of Article 5 of REMIT on the prohibition of market manipulation to layering and spoofing.